knowledge-club/knowledge-club/CONTRIBUTING.md

 1. Create a file for the command, i.e. ```rm.md```.
 2. Open a Pull Request with the title "[New] your-command"

+> If you experience difficulties, try looking to other repositories which have already been created, all repositories must follow the same structure

 That's it!
-Easy isn't it?
+Easy, isn't it?